codepath/android_guides/Defining-The-ActionBar.md

 **Note:** To generate ActionBar icons, be sure to use the **IconSet Generator** to create the icons.
 Follow [this step-by-step guide](http://imgur.com/a/8cmLM) to generate icons by selecting **File => New => Other => Android => Android Icon Set**.

+**Note:** The above code refers to the "@drawable/ic_compose" resource which would have to exist for this to compile.
+You must also have defined a Java method to receive the onClick event, "onComposeAction" or your program will fail with an exception caused by the missing method.

 ### Handling ActionBar Clicks

 There are two ways to handle the click for an ActionBar item.
-(It is not clear why there are two ways or how to choose which one to use.)
-First, you can use the `android:onClick` handler in the menu XML, similar to handling button clicks:
+The first attaches clicks via the XML and other attaches the click handler in the Java code.
+The first approach is you can use the `android:onClick` handler in the menu XML, similar to handling button clicks:

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android" >